 6. "Let's respond to the customer's interest and then wait a couple of weeks to follow-up."

 Put yourself in the customer's shoes.
 Would you want to be treated that way?
-Service brings satisfaction and satisfaction brings trial orders followed by repeat orders.
-Anything less than immediate and consistent service only wastes your time -- and that of your prospective customer!
+The service brings satisfaction and satisfaction brings trial orders followed by repeat orders.
+Anything less than immediate and consistent service only waste your time -- and that of your prospective customer!

 7. "I know my product/service works well here in the India, so I'm certain it will fly overseas."